isabella232/kendo-react-animation/docs/fade/index.md

 ```

-## Life-cycle hooks
+## Wire Life-Cycle Hooks

-Component calls special hooks when children are declaratively added.
+The Fade Animation component calls special hooks when children are declaratively added.

 ### componentWillFadeIn

-Called when a component is added to an existing Fade component and the animation hasn't started yet.
+The `componentWillFadeIn` hook is called when a component is added to an existing Fade component and the animation has not started yet.

 ```html-preview
   <style>